fabiocicerchia/nginx-lua/docs/CONTRIBUTING.md

 1. All non-trivial changes should be put up for review using GitHub Pull Requests.
-2. Your change should not be merged into `master` (or another feature branch), without at least one "Ship it!" comment from another maintainer/collaborator on the project.
+2. Your change should not be merged into `main` (or another feature branch), without at least one "Ship it!" comment from another maintainer/collaborator on the project.
 "Looks good to me" is not the same as "Ship it!".
 3. Try to avoid using GitHub's merge button.
-Locally rebase your change onto `master` and then push to GitHub.
+Locally rebase your change onto `main` and then push to GitHub.
 4. Once a feature branch has been merged into its target branch, please delete the feature branch from the remote repository.